 - Develop AI capable of genuine general-purpose work

-One thing is certain: the most important car of the 21st century is gone.
+The most important car of the 21st century is gone.
 What replaces it will define not just Tesla's future, but potentially the future of work itself.